jphaugla/datastaxStreamsetsDocker/README.md

 ![StreamsProducer](README.photos/StreamSetsAvro.png)

 ### Creating a Pipeline

-1. Bring up the Streamsets Data Collector from the browser with localhost:18630 using *admin* as both the username and the password
-2. Create a new Pipeline by clicking the **Create New Pipeline** button to bring up the New Pipeline dialog box.
+* Create a new Pipeline by clicking the **Create New Pipeline** button to bring up the New Pipeline dialog box.
 Enter a Title and Description for the Pipeline and click **Save**.
 ![Streamsets Pipeline](README.photos/StreamsetsNewPipeline.png)

-#### Defining the Source
+### Defining the Source
 * Drag the **Directory** origin stage into your canvas.
 * In the Configuration settings below, select the *Files* tab.
 * Enter the following settings:
 ![Kafka Directory](README.photos/KafkaProducerDirectory.png)
  * **Files Directory** - The absolute file path to the directory containing the sample .avro files.